dagzk/Data_Envelopment_Analysis/README.md

-# Prescriptive Analaytics with Mathematical Programming
+# Prescriptive Analytics with Mathematical Programming
 Application of Data Envelopment Analysis on MATLAB (data from London Stock Exchange)

 OVERVIEW